daisywilliams/ny-warn-scraper/README.md

 ### This year, the amount of notices to WARN regarding COVID-19 has surpassessed any other cause over the past 5 years.

-I've taken the data from 2015-2020, organized the dislocation portion into one of the following categories Acquisition/Sale <br>
+I've taken the data from 2015-2020, organized the dislocation portion into one of the following categories <br>
+Acquisition/Sale <br>
 Construction <br>
 Contract Loss/End <br>